 In many cases, a GI is given a second chance after "messing up."
 However, many GI's have complained about the heavy hand of the Military Justice System -- when they do mess up.

-For minor infractions committed by new recruits, the U.S. Navy brutally kicked out thousands of sailors -- as it was publicly admitted in The Washington Times - National Weekly Edition.
+The U.S. Navy, for example, brutally kicked out thousands of sailors for minor infractions -- as it was later publicly admitted in The Washington Times - National Weekly Edition.

 Quick to dismiss first-time offenders, America's military is unique within NATO for giving "bad paper" to GI's for: (1) a single failed urine test, (2) minor misconduct, and (3) off-duty adultery.